TheRubick/devops-exercises/topics/linux/README.md

 </b></details>

 <details>
-<summary>How can you check what is the path of a certain command?</summary><br><b>
+<summary>How can you check what is the path of a certain command? :grey_exclamation: </summary><br><b>

   * whereis
   * which
 </b></details>

 <details>
 <summary>What is the difference between these two commands?
-Will it result in the same output?
+Will it result in the same output? :grey_exclamation:

 ```
 echo hello world